mikayelgr/hlkld2420/README.md

 ### Constraints

 To ensure efficient memory usage, the library exposes a few useful constants which are computed from the official protocol documentation.
-They are documented below.
+Both, upper and lower bounds are documented below for TX and RX packets, to and from the sensor.

 #### Minimum Receive (RX) Packet Size